gloriakim-cs-projects/2020-flutter-Pace-Planet-coding/README.md

-# MLH_to_the_moon_and_hack
+# Pace Planet
-This repository is to write the progress of creating a project for MLH's To The Moon and Hack!
+This repository is to write the progress of creating a project for MLH's "To The Moon and Hack"!

 ## STEP 0.
 Useful Resources